mcmire/dotfiles/README.md

 Now that you have the prerequisites out of the way, you can actually install these configuration files and get started vimming.

 First, you need to download this repo somehow.
-You'll probably want to come back to these files later, make modifications to themL and push them up.
-So start by forking this repo, then clone your fork in a convenient place you'll remember, such as the same place you store code.
-For example:
+My goal is to get you on a path to creating your own vimfiles, so I would recommend forking this repo so that you can push up changes to it later.
+Clone your fork in a convenient place you'll remember, such as the same place you store code:

-    cd myawesomecode
+    cd ~/your-code-directory
-    git clone git://github.com:myusername/vimfiles.git
+    git clone git://github.com:yourusername/vimfiles.git

 If you already installed Vim at some point in the past, then you'll want to make sure you remove all of those configuration files first.
 At a minimum, you'll